 - It is difficult to cope and function effectively.

-- Your symptoms cause you to suffer for more than a year.
+- Your symptoms cause you to suffer intensely for more than a year.

 - You have thoughts of suicide.

-- You have other symptoms of depression such as anorexia, insomnia, loneliness, despair, anger, or anxiety feel overwhelming.
+- You have other symptoms of depression, anxiety or PTSD.

 - Symptoms that started soon after your loss are not progressively improving or are getting worse.

-- You are drinking too much alcohol or abusing drugs.
+- You are drinking too much alcohol or abusing drugs to avoid painful feelings.